60+ WhatsApp Statistics to Know What’s up in 2020

 Here is a list of essential statistics to help you understand just what the team behind it did right to stay at the top.

-- WhatsApp has 1.5 billion active users in over 180 countries.
+- WhatsApp has 300 million daily active users worldwide.

 - WhatsApp is banned in 12 countries.

 - There are 3 million companies using WhatsApp Business.